 THIXOTROPIC: Concerning materials that are gel-like at rest, but fluid when agitated.
 Having high static shear strength at the same time.
 To lose viscosity under stress.

 THREAD COUNT: The number of yarns (threads) per inch or centimeter in either the lengthwise (warp) or crosswise (fill or weft) direction of woven fabrics.

-TOOLING: The molds and fixtures used to produce a composite article.
-Tooling may be made of any suitable material, including composites.
+TOOLING: The molds and fixtures used to produce a composite article (fibers and resin).
+Tooling may be made with any suitable material but composites are a popular choice.

 TWO-COMPONENT ADHESIVE: an adhesive supplied in two parts that are mixed before application.
 Such adhesives usually cure at room temperature.
 Adhesives

-UNIDIRECTIONAL: All of the fibers are oriented in the same direction.
+UNIDIRECTIONAL: Most of the fibers are oriented in the same direction.
 This makes the majority of the strength in one direction.

 VACUUM BAG MOLDING: A process in which a sheet of flexible transparent material plus bleeder cloth and release film are placed under the layup on the mold and sealed at the edges.
 A vacuum is applied between the sheet and the lay-up.
 The entrapped air is mechanically worked out of the lay-up and removed by the vacuum, and the part is cured with temperature, pressure, and time.
 Vacuum Bagging

 VINYL ESTERS: A class of thermosetting resins containing esters of acrylic and/or methacrylic acids, many of which have been made from epoxy resin.
 Cure is accomplished as with unsaturated polyesters by co-polymerization with other vinyl monomers, such as styrene.
 Vinylester Resin

 VULCANIZATION: A chemical reaction in which a rubber is cured by reaction with sulfur or other suitable agents.